 Some of the largest grocery stores, such as Irma, sell tofu, however it tends to be very expensive.

-It is best to buy it at a Asian specialty shop, which are scattered around central Copenhagen and in Nørrebro.
+It is best to buy it at Asian specialty shops, which are scattered around central Copenhagen and in Nørrebro.

 Recommendation: Den Kinesiske Købmand